Staff

 BS Pennsylvania State University

-With 15+ years of operational leadership roles spanning financial services, e-commerce and the non-profit sector, Meghan brings deep finance and strategic planning expertise to CMCB.
+With over 20 years of leadership roles spanning financial services, e-commerce and the non-profit sector, Meghan brings deep finance, operations and strategic planning expertise to CMCB.
 Meghan graduated with a B.S. in Finance from Pennsylvania State University before obtaining her MBA from Columbia Business School.
-Meghan currently serves on the Board of Project STEP and the Board of Advisors for Boston Public Market.
-While Meghan is undoubtedly the least musically accomplished member of the staff, she is passionate about CMCB’s mission and is the proud parent of an Early Childhood Program student.
+Prior to joining CMCB, she spent 13 years at JPMorgan, working in the Treasurer’s office, Investment Bank, and Securities Services businesses.
+Meghan also worked in a strategic planning role at Vistaprint, and consulted for a FinTech startup.
+Meghan currently serves on the Boards of Project STEP and WBUR, and on the Board of Advisors for Boston Public Market.
+While Meghan is undoubtedly the least musically accomplished member of the CMCB staff, she is passionate about music and arts education and the transformative role it can play in the lives of students of all ages of backgrounds.

 sheets@cmcb.org